 If you experience any feelings of serious mountain sicknesses or even just strong headaches, the safest thing to do is to immediately go down.
 Even going down a few hundred feet could make a big impact.

 How Much Does it Cost for a Mount Kenya Guide

 If choosing between guide services, try not to go through a middleman and book directly with the guide.
-We were quoted a price of $130 USD per day per person for a 4-day hike.
+We were quoted at the time a price of $130 USD per day per person for a four-day hike.
 That covered all park fees, guides, porter, cook, and accommodation.
-The average breakdown of each cost (listed in USD) is as follows:
+You can visit the Kenya Wildlife Service for updated prices, but our average breakdown of each cost (listed in USD) were as follows:

-- Park Entry – $170 per person for 3-day pass OR $220 per person for a 4-day pass depending on your route
+- Park Entry – $156 per person for a three-day pass OR $208 per person for a four-day pass depending on your route

 - Guide – approximately $100 total

 - Porter – $80 total

 - Camping Fee – $20 one-time cost per person at park entry